next-trace/scg-contracts/proto/scg/identity/v1/README.md

 - Removal of deprecated fields will occur in a future major version; continue to populate meta for forward compatibility.

 PII policy:
 - Canonical identity events do not include PII.
-Prefer stable identifiers (user_uuid, merchant_uuid, role_uuid, sub).
+Prefer stable identifiers (user_uuid, tenant_uuid, role_uuid, sub).
 - Operational/legacy events may contain limited PII or labels; they remain for internal usage and will be reviewed in a future major version.